mnaamani/otr3-em/doc/API.md

 ### userstate.generateKey(path_to_keys_file, accountname, protocol, [callback])
-generateKey() will asynchronously generate a new OTR key for provided accountname/protocol (overwriting existing key).
+generateKey() will 'synchronously' generate a new OTR key for provided accountname/protocol (overwriting existing key).
 The newly generated key will be stored stored in the userstate.
 When the process is complete the userstate/keys are written out to file.